 Costa Rica is a well-known travel destination for a long time now, mostly due to its many beautiful destinations, full of natural wonders, vibrating wildlife, national parks, and amazing beaches.
 In this article, we will explore what is Costa Rica famous for, including these and many other wonderful features.

-Located in Central America, Costa Rica is a small country with a very distinct personality making it unique in the world.
+Located in Central America, Costa Rica is a small country with a distinct personality, making it unique worldwide.
 With Nicaragua to the north and Panama to the Southeast, it only has a population of about 5 million people, but it has made its mark in the world.

 #1 Wildlife and biodiversity

-The first thing that comes to mind when thinking of Costa Rica is surely the wildlife and biodiversity present in the country.
-Due to its location, neotropical climate, variety of habitats, and the policies taken, Costa Rica is widely famous for having an incredibly diverse fauna and flora, which is even more impressive if we take into consideration the size of the country.
+The first thing that comes to mind when thinking of Costa Rica is undoubtedly the wildlife and biodiversity present in the country.
+Due to its location, neotropical climate, variety of habitats, and the policies taken, Costa Rica is widely famous for having incredibly diverse fauna and flora, which is even more impressive if we consider the country’s size.

 Home to more than 500 000 species, representing almost 5% of the total species worldwide, Costa Rica is in the top 20 countries with the highest biodiversity.
 Plus, it is considered to possess the highest density of biodiversity of any country worldwide